castaway/dbix-class-book/chapters/04-Creating-Reading-Updating-Deleting.md

 [^new_result]: new_result creates a Row object that stores the data given, but does not enter it into the database.
 The `in_storage` method can be used to check the status of a Row object (true == is in the database).
 [^DBIC_TRACE]: An environment variable to turn on debugging info which dumps the SQL queries made.
 Use `set DBIC_TRACE=1` on Windows or csh, and `export DBIC_TRACE=` on bash-like shells.
+[^dsn]: See the DBI documentation for more on how these work, essentially they consist of `dbi:` followed by the name of the DBD (database driver) you are using, eg `SQLite:`, followed by a custom description of the actual database, depending on driver used.